Fort Cady Project

 Duval Corporation evaluated the Fort Cady deposit in the late 1970’s and early 1980’s, completing over 30 diamond drill holes upon which the maiden non-JORC resource estimate was defined.
 An additional 17 production wells were completed in the following years which were used for injection testing and pilot-scale operations.

-The first phase of pilot plant operations were conducted between 1987 and 1988 (Figure 2).
-Approximately 450 tonnes of boric acid was produced via solution mining of the colemanite ore body.
+Approximately 450 tonnes of boric acid was produced via solution mining of the colemanite ore body (Figure 2).
 Given the promising results of the pilot-scale tests, concentrated permitting efforts for commercial-scale operations began in early 1990.
 Final approval for commercial-scale solution mining and processing was attained in 1994.

 Borosilicate glass: pharmaceuticals

 The project area is located in the Hector Basin of the Barstow Trough of the central Mojave.
 The Mojave comprises a structural entity commonly referred to as the Mojave block, and is bounded on the southwest by the San Andreas fault zone and the Transverse Ranges, on the north by the Garlock fault zone, and on the east by the Death Valley and Granite Mountain faults.
 The central Mojave region is made up of a number of relatively low mountain ranges separated by intervening basins which are floored primarily by alluvium.
 The central Mojave area is cut by numerous faults of various orientations but which predominantly trend to the northwest (Figure 3).